(Offered at the Hialeah, Miami, & Homestead campuses)

 To prepare students for the Florida Board of Massage Therapy Examination to become a licensed Massage Therapist and for the Florida State Board of Cosmetology mandated requirements to become a licensed Facial Specialist.
 To help students build their confidence and prepare them for the real world.

-CLOCK HOURS: 1,050
+CLOCK HOURS: 1,054

 The Spa Therapy program prepares students for employment as licensed professionals in the growing and competitive luxury spa industry.
 Students gain proficiency in all aspects of massage, including anatomy and physiology, therapeutic applications, diagnosis, and modalities.
 A focus on skin care ensures students are able to diagnosis and treat skin conditions and rejuvenate according to client expectations.
 Students continue training in makeup technique, client counseling, and spa business management.

 MA101 BASIC MASSAGE THEORY & HISTORY (100 Hours)

 MA103 ALLIED MODALITIES (100 HOURS)

 MA104 PROFESSIONAL ETHICS FOR MASSAGE PRACTITIONERS (21 Hours)